By Alexandra Brown •

 - Despite not seeing many people who look like us occupying positions of power and leadership, and despite living, toiling, and contributing to this society you will still be made to feel that ‘you don’t belong here’

 Statistics, empirical knowledge, and logical reasoning cannot speak to the loss of innocence and gaining of wisdom that Black children experience upon hearing this truth and eventually coming to this realization for themselves.
 Neither can it capture the pride and joy we feel when we see people in our community achieving, holding positions of power and leadership and surpassing expectations, despite the barriers.

 Racism is not an invisible omnipotent being that affects Black people.
 It is a racialised ideology that is dependent on social actors (namely white people and white dominated institutions).
 Therefore, there is a harsh truth humanity must accept.
 Anti-racism cannot solely reside within personal beliefs and interpersonal interactions.
 Rather, it dwells within the relational dynamics and structures of institutions.
 Until we admit and act upon this reality, what we are essentially saying is ‘Whilst I am anti-slavery, I am pro-slave master’.

 Alexandra Brown is a secondary school RE teacher with an academic background in Liberation theologies (specialising in Womanist theology).
 Alexandra also specialises in Islam within the Black American experience and social justice, with a particular focus on race, class and gender.
-Within her capacity as a teacher, Alexandra both theoretically and pragmatically engages with critical pedagogy and Black feminist theory.
-She is also a freelance writer, poet and academic who is British, born of African-Caribbean (Ghanaian and Jamaican) heritage.
+Within her capacity as a teacher, Alexandra both theoretically and pragmatically engages with critical pedagogy and black feminist theory.
+She is also a freelance writer, poet and academic.
+Alexandra is British born of African-Caribbean (Ghanaian and Jamaican) heritage.